Preparing for pilonidal surgery: it’s pretty simple.

 There is no specific pre-operative testing needed, as long as you are under 40 and in good health.
 Of course, if you are on certain medications or have medical problems, appropriate testing will be needed to insure that the anesthetic can be given safely.

-Dr Immerman usually performs this procedure with you asleep.
+This procedure will be peformed with you asleep.
 A long acting local anesthetic is also injected to help with post operative pain control.